csantos-alvess/Physalia-Manual-Genome-Curation/Session3.2.md

 > 3. Painted chromosomes
 > 4. Generated AGP file

-## Generate fasta files for single and dual curation maps
+## Generating fasta files for single and dual curation maps

-In GitPod:

-Go to the assembly directory,
+Go to the assembly directory.

 **Step 1.
 Run rapid_split on your decontaminated, pre-curation fasta file to create a tpf:**

 ```

-perl /workspace/rapid-curation/rapid_split.pl -fa <your_fasta.fa>
+perl /workspace/rapid-curation/rapid_split.pl -fa <your_fasta>.fa

 ```

-Now you have a .tpf file from your original fasta named original.fa.tpf.
+Now you have a .tpf file from your original fasta, named original.fa.tpf.

 **Step 2.
-Run pretext-to-tpf:**
+Run pretext-to-tpf (alias ptt):**

-To run pretext-to-tpf type the alias ‘ptt’ in the terminal), as the following:
+To run pretext-to-tpf type the alias ‘ptt’ in the terminal, as the following:

 ```
 ptt -a original.fa.tpf -p <your_species>.agp_1 -o <output_name>.tpf -w -f